Password management & security: the do’s & don’ts

 - There were 255,800 cases on online financial fraud (up 24% from the year before).

 - Around 830,000 businesses in the UK suffered an online/computer related security incident.

 So how can you help keep your identity online more secure?
 These 5 points provided a guide to the do’s and don’ts for using passwords online

 1. Don’t use the same password for many websites

-Using the same password for many, or worse all websites, is like putting all of your eggs in one basket; should one website be compromised, all other accounts are open too.
-Quite often, if one password becomes available to a hacker, they will try this password on many other major websites – eBay, PayPal, your online banking etc. A hacker will use automated tools to do this, so can try many websites very quickly.
+Using the same password for many, or worse all websites, is like putting all your eggs in one basket.
+If one website is compromised, all other accounts are open too.
+Quite often, if one password becomes available to a hacker, they will try this password on many other major websites. eBay, PayPal, your online banking etc. A hacker will use automated tools to do this, so can try many websites very quickly.